exonum/exonum-doc/src/get-started/install.md

 curl https://sh.rustup.rs -sSf | sh -s -- --default-toolchain stable
 ```

+For Windows, download and run `rustup-init.exe` from [the rustup website](https://www.rustup.rs/)
+instead.

-The toolchain includes the Rust compiler (`rustc`) and several utilities,
+The Rust toolchain includes the Rust compiler (`rustc`) and several utilities,
 of which the most important one is [Cargo][cargo], the Rust package manager.

 !!! note